ebabel-eu/random-number/README.md

 ## Usage

-This component does not produce a visual template.

-Call randomNumber(max) to get a random number between 0 and max (max is not included).

-Example below sets result to be a number from 0 to 9.

 ```
-const result = randomNumber(10);
+<random-number id="randomGenerator"></random-number>
 ```

-Call randomNumber(max, min) to get a random number between min and max.

-Example below sets result to be a number from 1 to 12.
+This component does not produce a visible template.

+In a script where random-number instance is accessible, call its function randomNumber:

 ```
+// returns a number from 0 to 9.
+const result = this.$.randomGenerator.randomNumber(10);

+// returns a number from 1 to 6.
-const result = randomNumber(13, 1);
+const dice = this.$.randomGenerator.randomNumber(7, 1);
 ```

-The parameter min and max are integers. min is included but max is not.
+The parameters max and min are integers. max is not included, min is.

 ## Contributing